-A beer shrimp skillet you can enjoy as an appetizer or serve over pasta.
+How to make beer shrimp scampi in a skillet – enjoy as an appetizer or serve over pasta.

 - Go straight to the Recipe Card and video or